 Data mart tools are used to store and manage a subset of data from a data warehouse.
 These tools can be used to improve data access and performance.

-Data virtualization tools provide a single view of data from multiple sources.
+Data visualization tools provide a single view of data from multiple sources.
 These tools can help businesses make better decisions by providing them with a more complete and accurate view of their data.

 The choice of data consolidation tool or software will depend on the specific needs of the business.
 Factors to consider include the size of the data, the complexity of the data, and the budget.